WE GET RESULTS

 What Will A Private DUI Defense Attorney Cost?

-We are available in the evenings and weekends to help our clients.
 Do not be embarrassed about calling after hours to talk through fees or any other matter regarding your legal defense.
 Hiring a lawyer is one of the most difficult decisions you can make.
-There is a lot riding on it.
-Call anytime to reach one of our lawyers for a free consultation.

 What Are The Punishments For DUI In Washington State?